MattiasKallio/snillrik-settings/README.md

 In themes like the Twentytwentytwo it's really hard to find the link to the customizer.
 This adds it under Appearance, ...where he belongs!

 == Changelog ==

+1.1.0 - 2023-01-06
+Moved all settings html for each setting to its class.
+Addes a new setting for default email and email name (ie the wordpress@mydomain.org)

 1.0.4 - 2022-12-28
 Added a redirect option for logout.